rsksmart/devportal-1.0/content/rsk-devportal/guides/two-way-peg-app/overview.md

 The 2 way peg app, has two primary features, they are:

 - Peg-in: A conversion from BTC to RBTC.
-See [Glossary](/guides/two-way-peg-app/glossary/) section for more explanation.
+See [Glossary](/guides/two-way-peg-app/glossary/) page for more explanation.
     - **Note: The peg-in process is final and cannot be reverted**.

 - Peg-out: A conversion from RBTC to BTC.
-This current version of the 2 way peg app (v1.1.0) does not support the peg-out functionality.
+This current version of the 2 way peg app.
+See [pegout](/guides/two-way-peg/pegout/index/) for more explanation.

 ## Why use the 2 way peg app?